How to Draw Pluto (Full Body) VIDEO & Step-by-Step Pictures

-Step 1: Draw a big circle near the top of the paper as a guide for Stitch's head.
-First make four small marks to indicate the circle's height and width.
+Step 1: Draw a big circle near the top of the paper as a guide for Pluto's head.
+First make four marks to determine the circle's height and width.
 Then connect the marks using curved lines.
-Sketch lightly at first so that it's easy to erase if you make mistake.
-If you're struggling to draw the circle, trace the outer rim of a cup, a lid or any other object with a circular edge.
+If you're struggling to draw the circle, just trace the outer rim of a circular object like a coin or a lid.

-Step 2: Inside the circle, draw a curved, horizontal line to help you place Stitch's facial features later.
-On top of the horizontal line, draw a curved, vertical line for another construction line.
+Step 2: Inside the head, draw a curved, horizontal line as a guide to help you place Pluto's facial features later.
+Draw this line close to the bottom.
+Add a curved, vertical line on the top, left for another construction guide.

 That's it for the guides!
 For the next steps, use darker lines for a more defined drawing.